tometh/ai-kit/packages/ai-translator/README.md

 ---

-For detailed documentation, secondary development, or enterprise customization, please contact the CARV team.
+For detailed documentation, secondary development, or enterprise customization, please contact the imtom.eth@gmail.com.